inBeat/inbeat-website/content/top-influencers/instagram/cooking/_index.md

 ---
-title: Top 10 Cooking Instagram Influencers In 2022
+title: Top 10 Cooking Instagram Influencers In 2023
 description: >-
-  Find top cooking Instagram influencers in 2022.
-Most popular hashtags: #ootd #hunting #food.
+  Find top cooking Instagram influencers in 2023.
+Most popular hashtags: #reels #foodblogger #christmas.
 platform: Instagram
-hits: 7182
+hits: 6002
 text_top: Identify the top-rated Instagram accounts on inBeat.
-text_bottom: Our database aggregates 7182 Instagram influencers like this for you to contact.
+text_bottom: Our platform aggregates 6002 Instagram influencers like this for you to collaborate.
 profiles:
   - username: "cooking"
     fullname: >-